Anastasia Makarova: 2023 Southeastern Conference Championships

 For her first event of her second Southeastern Conference Championships, held in February 2023, Makarova helped achieve a fourth-place finish in the 4×50 yard medley relay in 1:36.02, splitting a 26.87 for the breaststroke leg of the relay.
 The second day, she placed forty-sixth in the 50 yard freestyle with a time of 23.35 seconds.
 On the fourth of five days, she placed fifth in the final of the 100 yard breaststroke with a time of 59.30 seconds.
 Later in the session, she split a 1:00.27 for the breaststroke leg of the 4×100 yard medley relay, helping place tenth in 3:33.65.
 Day five of five, she won the c-final of the 200 yard breaststroke with a time of 2:11.40.

 2023 NCAA Championships

 Opening her competition at the 2023 NCAA Division I Championships on day one, Makarova contributed a breaststroke split of 27.49 to a nineteenth-place time of 1:37.00 in the 4×50 yard medley relay.
 In the 100 yard breaststroke on day three, she finished in a time of 59.86 seconds in the preliminaries and placed twenty-ninth overall.
 For the 4×100 yard medley relay the same day, she helped place fourteenth in a seventh-rank Auburn Tigers swim program time of 3:31.34.
 She followed up with an overall ranking of fifty-fourth in the 200 yard breaststroke the following, and final, day, finishing in a time of 2:14.90.

+2023 Russian Championships

+Day one of the 2023 Russian National Championships in Kazan, Makarova placed 22nd in the preliminary heats of the 50 metre breaststroke with a time of 32.91 seconds.
+Two morning sessions later, she ranked sixth across all preliminary heats of the 100 metre breaststroke with a time of 1:09.50 and qualified for the event semifinals.
+She ranked fourth in her semifinal, ninth overall, and received a b-classification with a time of 1:09.74.